Hiking & Biking

 Oakland, FL 34787

 Sugarloaf Mountain Challenge is a 39.7 mile loop trail located near Clermont, Florida and is rated as difficult.
 The trail is primarily used for road biking and is accessible year-round.
-Sugarloaf is the highest point in Central Florida.
-Because of the challenge that it provides, it attracts many aggressive riders from the area.
+Sugarloaf is the highest point in peninsula Florida.
+Because of the challenge that it provides, it attracts many aggressive riders, especially those living in the flatter areas of Florida.
 Rising to the grand elevation of 312 feet, Sugar Loaf affords a panoramic view of glistening Lake Apopka and various smaller lakes.
-Citrus groves of orange and grapefruit trees, sprawling ranch houses and marinas await you.
+Former citrus groves, once patterns of orange and grapefruit trees, now await development.
 Terrain: flat to rolling hills.

 Here are a few different routes from MapmyRide with notes on how to get to Sugarloaf Mountain: